 The all-time favourite cotton bud.

-Generally, this would work for a small amount of wax that is wet and close to the outside of the ear, or superficial.
-For deeper or other types of wax, this can generally push it further in.
-I have also seen patients who get ear infections after using these.
+Generally, this would work for a small amount of wax that is wet and close to the outside of the ear.
+For deeper or other types of wax, this can push it further in.
+I have seen patients who get ear infections after using these.

 I would NOT recommend anyone to use this, unless you want to let doctors earn more money from cleaning your earwax which has been pushed in by this.
 See here for an example of what I mean.

-I even had to remove the cotton bud that was left behind in the ear a few times.
+I even had to remove the cotton bud that was left behind in the ear countless times.
 See here.